molecular/duper/README.md

 Otherwise we need to add more files from the unmatched-set.

-> Note: files from the 'keep'-set are never removed.
-This means that files matching a rule with `<preference> == 'keep'` are protected from removal.
+> Note: files from the 'protect'-set are never removed.
+This means that files matching a rule with `<preference> == 'protect'` are protected from removal.
+Files from the 'keep'-set can be removed, but have lower priority than files from the unmatched-set.

 ### removal